-route add default gw 192.168.0.1
+route add default gw 192.168.0.1 /etc/init.d/apache restart

 NETWORK CONFIGURATION

 - There are two main approaches to configuring a machine for network access: - Static configuration - Dynamic configuration - Static configuration uses set parameters for the configuration, which is known by the machine and the network and never changes.
 Generally used with servers. - Dynamic configuration configures network machines on the fly, where a service on the network provides all configuration parameters to a machine when it joins the network.
 Generally used with workstations.